Unexpected Joshua Tree: Super Bloom Hiking At An Unusual National Park

 The closest airport to Joshua Tree National Park is Palm Springs International (PSP).

-Joshua Tree NPS Visitor Centers
+Joshua Tree National Park Visitor Centers

 Even if we’ve been to a National Park before we always stop into the Visitor Center.
 We check out whatever exhibits they have, get a park map, talk to the rangers about anything special happening in the Park, and get our National Park passports stamped.
+And when we visit with the kids we are sure to do the Junior Ranger programs.
+Some parks have both a specific one for their park and a broader one, just as a National Park Geologist or Bat Scientist program.

 At Joshua Tree National Park there are four Visitor Centers: Cottonwood, 29 Palms, Joshua Tree CA and the Black Rock Nature Center.
 Each one focuses on a different aspect of the park, whether that be wildlife (29 Palms), the palm oases (Cottonwood) or the unique landscape and Joshua trees (Joshua Tree CA).
 You don’t need to visit each one, but they are great places to get information about trails, grab a souvenir t-shirt and refill your waters.